YuanpengL/YuanpengL.github.io/_pages/about.md

 - approximating complex free-form surfaces using equivalent regular triangle panels in a **mesh-growth** manner; and
 - simultaneously reducing multiple element types (including beams, joints, and panels) by **approximating free-forms surfaces using assemblies of rotational patches**.

-I also had a research visit at EPFL [Geometric Computing Laboratory (GCM)](https://www.epfl.ch/labs/gcm/), hosted by Prof. Mark Pauly, where we proposed a new class of **elastic gridshells assembled from locally deployable rotational-surface components** that can be prefabricated, compactly stored and transported, and rapidly deployed for efficient on-site assembly.
+I also had a research visit at EPFL [Geometric Computing Laboratory (GCM)](https://www.epfl.ch/labs/gcm/), hosted by Prof. Mark Pauly, where we proposed a new class of **elastic gridshells assembled from locally deployable rotational-surface components** that can be compactly stored and transported, and deployed on-site for efficient assembly.

 Outside research, I enjoy films, books, and music.
 I like travelling, observing and recording (with photos), and I prefer creating rather than interfering.

 # News {#news}
+- *2026.02*: Received my PhD degree.
 - *2025.11*: Presented our paper “Double-Layered Elastic Gridshells with Locally Deployable Rotational-Surface Components” at [AAG 2025](https://www.aag2025.com/), MIT, Boston.
 - *2025.11*: Co-led the [workshop](https://www.aag2025.com/workshop-2) “Beyond Continuity: Designing Elastic Gridshells with Discrete Reusable Elements” with Alison Martin, Prof. Mark Pauly, and Dr. Seiichi Suzuki at [AAG 2025](https://www.aag2025.com/), MIT, Boston.
 - *2025.08*: Presented our paper “Free-Form Surface Approximation Using Rotational Patches” at [CCF CAD/Graphics 2025](https://cadgraphics2025.sdtbu.edu.cn/index.htm?v=1), Yantai.